ewersp/Shaders/README.md

 BetterTransparentDiffuse.shader
 ------
 The default Unity shader for transparent objects suffers from some overlapping issues on complex objects (as seen on the left).
-This shader fixes the problem by rendering the object in two passes (the opaque center image is for reference).<br /> <br />
+This shader fixes the problem by rendering the object in two passes (as seen on the right).
+The center opaque image is for reference.<br /> <br />
 ![Alt text](http://i.imgur.com/hdVh1cd.png "Transparent (improved)")

 Silhouette.shader